joshuaretallick/instant-messenger-project/README.md

 ## Messaging Backend & PubNub

 We do not expect you to build or deliver backend services for the instant messaging app.
 For this we will use a service called PubNub which offers comprehensive SDKs and services for creating this type of app.
 If you are unfamiliar with the publish & subscribe pattern used by PubNub please take some time to research it before starting the project.
 You will need to create a free account here, and can find the PubNub documentation here.
-If you have trouble creating a free account, please contact chris.sewell@buildcircle.co.uk for assistance.
+If you have trouble creating a free account, please contact *** for assistance.

 ## Messaging Frontend